Career development

 Technical and analytical skills

-Mastery of financial products, regulations and analytical tools is fundamental.
-For example, understanding the mechanics of mortgages, investment products or derivatives is essential to effectively advising customers.
-What's more, the ability to interpret complex financial data enables investment risks and opportunities to be assessed.
-These skills form a fundamental foundation, but are not sufficient in themselves.
-It is these skills that are developed in initial training courses (CFC commercial clerk, banking option; Bachelor HEG-GE Business Economics, banking and finance option; Bachelor/Master in Economic and Social Sciences at various universities (notably in French-speaking Switzerland UNIGE; UNIL; UNIFR; UNINE).
-Specializations are then developed by these same players, within the framework of long CAS/DAS/MAS-type programs, or in short courses that ISFB, as a professional association specifically for the industry, offers to various experts (e.g. ISFB Certificate in Credit, ISFB Certificate in Private Banking Advanced SAQ, ISFB Certificate in Compliance Officer, etc.).
+Mastery of financial products, regulations, and analytical tools is fundamental.
+For example, understanding the mechanisms of mortgages, investment products, and derivatives is essential for effectively advising clients.
+In addition, the ability to interpret complex financial data enables the assessment of investment risks and opportunities.
+These skills form a fundamental basis, but are not sufficient on their own.
+These skills are developed in initial training programs (CFC commercial employee, banking option; HEG-GE Bachelor's degree in Business Economics, banking and finance option; Bachelor's/Master's degree in Economics and Social Sciences at various universities (notably in French-speaking Switzerland: UNIGE, UNIL, UNIFR, UNINE).
+Specializations are then developed by these same players, as part of long CAS/DAS/MAS programs, or in short courses that the ISFB, as a professional association specifically for the industry, offers to various experts (e.g., ISFB Credit Certificate, ISFB Private Banking Advanced SAQ Certificate, ISFB Compliance Officer Certificate, etc.).

 Interaction skills

-Professionals must excel in communication, negotiation, advice... and listening!
-For example, during a meeting with a customer, it's crucial to understand his or her needs, explain the available options clearly and propose appropriate solutions.
-These skills help build trusting relationships and customer loyalty.
-These are skills that we develop, for example, in our in-house seminars for our member institutions, but also in face-to-face inter-bank formats within the Institute, for example as part of the SAQ Business Development re-certification seminar.
+Professionals must excel in communication, negotiation, consulting... and listening!
+For example, during a meeting with a client, it is crucial to understand their needs, explain the available options clearly, and propose appropriate solutions.
+These skills help build trust and customer loyalty.
+We develop these skills in our internal seminars with our member institutions, as well as in interbank face-to-face formats at the Institute, for example, as part of the SAQ Business Development recertification seminar.

 Strategic skills